-Record digital audio content for use in online courses, trainings, and for other venues.
+Record digital audio content for use in online courses and trainings and other venues.

-Supervise equipment and studio set up, preparation of audio recordings files, and is responsible for editorial integrity and quality of recorded product, which involves analyzing material for the faculty and the viewer.
+Supervise equipment and studio set up and prepares audio recordings files and is responsible for editorial integrity and quality of recorded product, which involves analyzing material for the faculty and the viewer.

-Advise, direct, and guide faculty prior to and during recording session on content, delivery, clarity, and continuity.
+Advise, direct and guide faculty prior to and during the recording session on content, delivery, clarity, and continuity.

 Exercise extensive knowledge and methodology of online learning and audio design.

 Utilize custom course management system (CMS) tools designed specifically for CoursePlus platform and CTL.